-Here is a comprehensive list of the best investing podcasts we’ve used to learn more about the stock market and to think like an investor
+Here is a comprehensive list of the best investing podcasts I use to learn more about the stock market and think like an investor in 2021.

 Podcasts are an amazing resource for crafting your own investing strategy.
 The fact that a well of easily accessible, easily consumable, free information sits at our fingertips is a luxury early investors couldn’t dream about.
-We’ve listed our best investing podcasts below, ones we use for news, others for inspiration, and others even to switch off to on the commute home.
+I’ve listed my best investing podcasts below, ones I use for news, others for inspiration, and others even to switch off to on the commute home.

 If you want to add more resources to your investing strategy, check out the rest of our Think Like an Investor series: